Kevin-Seligmann/webserv/docs/HEADER.md

 ### Field rules

 field-line   = field-name ":" OWS field-value OWS; Field name is case-insensitive

+field-name = token; Case insensitive and can be dquoted

 No whitespace is allowed between field-name and colon